 It would be foolishness for any Mthwakazi organisation to think because it owns the idea it has all of the answers.
 There is distinction between ideation and execution.
-Mthwakazi movements must employ and allow their advisors to guide them with wisdom born from their own failures and subsequent successes.
+Mthwakazi parties must employ and allow their advisers to guide them with wisdom born from their own failures and subsequent successes.

 We want to establish goals:

 - List all goals that we want to pursue

 Draw a plan

 - Break down goals into simple easy to follow steps

 - When the plans have been broken down into steps, we need to create a schedule so we can reserve time to carry it out.
 Otherwise in the absence of a schedule, the plan remains just that, a plan rather than a blueprint for action.